kaybueno/kaybueno.github.io/_posts/2014-09-23-bike-haleakala.markdown

 ![](https://lh3.googleusercontent.com/-AzTYoF7PNuw/VB9ztNjylJI/AAAAAAAAKNg/IMPtZoO-4VI/w1062-h708-no/IMG_0738.JPG)

-Overall, the ride was super chill. (this is definitely not a calorie burner) But since we spent a few hours out in the sun, we came back and chilled the whole evening.
+Overall, the ride was super chill. (this is definitely not a calorie burner) But since we spent a few hours out in the sun, we came back tired and chilled the whole evening.

 ![](https://lh5.googleusercontent.com/-pyq7d7jtB48/VB9zjjf67BI/AAAAAAAAKMU/_P-cs2hSHIc/w1062-h708-no/IMG_0730.JPG)